-Most certification bodies wish to see at least 3 months of record history before their audit, we recommend you follow this outline:
+Although you can certainly speed up the process and do it quicker, most certification bodies wish to see at least 3 months of record history before their audit.

 3. Get the backing of Top Management

 4. Develop your Project Plan

 11. Implement the Quality Management System (QMS)

 13. Refine the QMS